Mount Carmel National Park: Fires

-Struggles over the park's area
+Park boundaries

-The location of the park and its proximity to many large towns (the city of Haifa, the villages Osfiya and Daliat El Carmel) puts the park under constant threats of expansion by those towns and the construction of highways in its bounds.
-Illegal construction by these villages presents an acute problem to the park and puts constant pressure on the park authority.
-That pressure, which even included death threats to inspectors and park management, led the National Parks Authority to sign an agreement ceding large areas of the park to the villages.
+The location of the park and its proximity to many large towns (e.g., Haifa, Osfiya, and Daliat El Carmel) puts the park under threat of expansion by those towns and the construction of highways in its bounds.
+Illegal construction by these villages presents an acute problem to the park and puts pressure on the park authority.
+That pressure, which has even included death threats to inspectors and park management, led the National Parks Authority to sign an agreement ceding large areas of the park to the villages.
 Today, a similar struggle exists for the surrounding mountain.

-In the city of Haifa, there are real threats for the construction of real estate projects in the area of Nahal Nadar, the areas near Hai Bar and south of the University of Haifa and the neighborhood of Danya.
+In Haifa, there are threats for the construction of real estate projects in the area of Nahal Nadar, the areas near Hai Bar and south of the University of Haifa, and the neighborhood of Danya.
 Recently real estate developers have been trying to revive the plan to establish a residential tower (about 1,000 units) and highway.
-The Society for the Protection of Nature and the student organization Green Course has been conducting a battle to save the park and remove the threats to its existence.
+The Society for the Protection of Nature and the student organization Green Course have been organizing to save the park.

 Invasive species

 Several species of invasive plants are displacing natural vegetation in Carmel Park and damaging its value.
-Most of the invasions are near towns — in the remote area there is almost no impact of invasive species, but this situation could change without elimination of existing invasions and prevention of further ones.
+Most of the invasions are near towns; in the remote area there is almost no impact of invasive species, but this situation could change without elimination of existing invasions and prevention of further ones.

 The main invasive species in the park are: